Technology

 Claims, Staking, Governance

-Hex Node validator infrastructure operating inside NFT-HEX cells.
-Operator claims, veMLMA staking, proposal voting, treasury distribution, and LCO₂ collateral management.
-Each Hex Node validates both carbon SaveCards and AI compute packets through Proof-of-Truth consensus.
+Hex Node validator infrastructure operating inside NFT-HEX cells under non-exclusive geographic licenses.
+Operator claims, veMLMA staking on Base, proposal voting under PONO-weighted governance, treasury distribution, and LCO₂ collateral management.
+Each Hex Node validates both carbon SaveCards and AI compute attestations through Proof-of-Truth consensus.

 Hex Node specs →